cocur/human-date/README.md

 use Cocur\HumanDate\HumanDate;

 // Get or create an instance of Symfony\Component\Translation\TranslatorInterface
+// For example, inside a controller
 $sfTrans = $this->get('translation');

 // Create an adapter with translation domain "human_date" and locale "en"
 // trans() passes domain and locale to every call of Symfony\Component\Translation\TranslatorInterface::trans()
+// If you omit the domain and locale it uses the defaults.
 $trans = new SymfonyTranslation($sfTrans, 'human_date', 'en');

 $humanDate = new HumanDate($trans);